WICG/nav-speculation/no-vary-query.md

 One of the most important cache keys for web resources is the resource's URL.
 However, sometimes multiple URLs can represent the same resource.
 This leads to caches not always being as helpful as they could be: if the browser has the resource cached under one URL, but the resource is then requested under another, the cached version will be ignored.

-This proposal tackles a specific subset of this general problem, for when multiple URLs for the same resource differ according to their URL's query components.
-Via a new HTTP header, `No-Vary-Query`, resources can declare to the browser that some or all parts of the query can be ignored for cache matching purposes.
+This proposal tackles a specific subset of this general problem, for when a resource has multiple URLs which differ only in certain query components.
+Via a new HTTP header, `No-Vary-Query`, resources can declare that some or all parts of the query can be ignored for cache matching purposes.
 For example, if the order of the query parameters should not cause cache misses, this is indicated using

 ```http-header
 No-Vary-Query: order